Elbert F. Cox

 The topic of Cox's dissertation concerned polynomial solutions of differential equations.
 In the fall of 1925, Cox became the head of the mathematics and physics department at West Virginia State College.
 He married Beulah P. Kaufman, an elementary school teacher, on September 14, 1927.
 They had three sons, James, Eugene, and Elbert.
 In 1929, he moved to Washington, D. C., to join the faculty of Howard University.
 In 1947, Cox became chair of Howard's mathematics department, a position he held until 1961 (a university rule mandated that all department heads resign at age 65).
 In addition to his contributions to abstract mathematics, he made his mark as an educator by helping craft Howard's grading system the year he joined their staff and advising numerous successful master's degree candidates in mathematics.

 He remained a full professor in the department until his retirement in 1966.
 During his career, Cox specialized in difference equations, interpolation theory, and differential equations.
-His professional honors were memberships in such educational societies as Beta Kappa Chi, Pi Mu Epsilon, and Sigma Pi Sigma.
+His professional honors included memberships in educational societies such as Beta Kappa Chi, Pi Mu Epsilon, and Sigma Pi Sigma.
 He was also active in the American Mathematical Society, the American Physical Society, and the American Physics Institute.
 Cox died on November 28, 1969, after a brief illness.